Themify Builder Review

 An oddity about the user interface is that the full page layouts are not available in the elements and modules window.
 They are only accessible by through a “Load Layout” icon in the top menu.

-Themify of course assures that Builder is compatible with all of its themes.
-For testing, I used OceanWP and Astra.
-I didn’t discover any conflicts between Themify Builder and either theme.
+Themify (of course) assures that their Builder is compatible with all of their own themes.
+For testing, I used OceanWP and Astra since both themes are popular, highly regarded, and have a free version available.
+I didn’t discover any conflicts between Themify Builder and either the OceanWP or Astra themes.

 One drawback though is that Themify Builder doesn’t include it’s own blank template.
 The means that you’ll need to make sure that any theme you use will need to have some option to create a full width layout.